Best Macbook Pro Case of 2021

-If you're looking for a burly MacBook Pro case that offers protection from potential drops and sudden impacts, the Urban Armor Gear is a fantastic choice.
-This product can be dropped from a height of 4 feet onto hard surfaces without the laptop sustaining any damage, meeting military drop-test standards in accordance with MIL STD 810G 516.6.
-The front rubberized bumper corners clip the case shut when the laptop is not in use, and it also has a rubber tactile grip for instances in which hands or gloves are slippery.
+The Urban Armor Gear offers a sturdy option for those looking for a case to protect from potential drops and impacts.
+This case can be dropped from a height of 4 feet onto hard surfaces without sustaining laptop damage, meeting military drop-test standards per MIL STD 810G 516.6.
+The case includes rubberized bumper corners that clip the case shut when the laptop is closed and a rubber, tactile grip to reduce slipperiness.

 The AKIT is the way to go if your main objective in purchasing a MacBook case is to protect your laptop from scratches both when it is in use and when it is closed.
-This model comes in a variety of colors and a clear version, so you can choose one that suits your style.
+This model comes in various colors and a clear version, so you can choose one that suits your style.
 Our favorite part about it is the included added protective accessories — the AKIT includes a screen protector, a keyboard cover, a touchpad protector, and a screen wipe.

-Although this model will protect your MacBook Pro from scratches, the case itself is cnostructed from a very delicate plastic that is easily scratched.
+Although this model will protect your MacBook Pro from scratches, the case itself is constructed from a very delicate plastic that is easily scratched.
 The plastic is very flimsy, which doesn't instill much confidence as far as drop or impact protection goes.